guikarai/protect-data-on-linuxone-with-pervasive-encryption/part4.md

 # Welcome in the Step 4 about building a crypto dashboard with Kibana.

 In this part, you will use the ELK microservices to create your first crypto dashboard with Kibana.
 The agenda of this section is about:
+  1. Accessing to Kibana
+  2. Sourcing the ElasticSearch DataSource
+  3. Creating your first search with Kibana
+  4. Creating your first charts with Kibana
+  5. Creating your first dashboard with Kibana
+  6. Realizing your first crypto dashboard with Kibana

+## About Kibana
 Kibana is a window into the Elastic Stack.
 It enables visual exploration and real-time analysis of your data in Elasticsearch.
-This video is perfect for users that are new to Kibana and are looking for a primer on data exploration, visualization, and dashboarding.
-Watch Alex Francoeur give a demo of going from a Kibana installation to a full dashboard in matter of minutes.

 ## Creating your first index